JT11-11/NYP-Y1S2/README.md

 ## License

-These notes are shared under the [Your License] (e.g., Creative Commons, MIT).
+These notes are shared under the MIT.
 Please give credit where it's due.

 ---